JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_3/index.md

     return products
 ```

-Ok, our product functionality is complete, let me check what response we are getting in the swagger.
+Ok, our product functionality is complete, let me check what response we are getting in the Swagger UI.

 ![step33](./steps/step33.png)

 As you can observe the response, we are getting the product information
-along-with category information from our pydantic class.
+along with category information from our pydantic class.
 So, how smoothly
 the nested modelling has been done over here.

 I hope by now you have got the understanding how we are creating apis, pydantic, validation etc.